 The president of the Republic of Korea is directly elected through a secret ballot.
 He or she serves for a term of five years without the option of a reelection.
-He is head of state and chief executive of the government.
-He or She chairs the cabinet and also Commander-in-Chief of the army.
-The president is also required to uphold the Constitution, preserve the borders of South Korea, veto bills, and has the powers to declare war.
+The president is required to uphold the Constitution, preserve the borders of South Korea, veto bills, and has the powers to declare war.
 He or she has the powers to issue executive orders, issue pardons for convicts, gives medals in honor of excellent services, and declare a state of emergency.
 Some of the most notable Presidents of South Korea are looked at below.

 Former Presidents of South Korea

 Syngman Rhee, born in 1875, was a South Korean statesman and the fist President for both the provisional government of South Korea and the Republic of Korea that followed.
 He was elected the president in August 1948 and served for three terms which ended upon his resignation in 1960.
 Syngman Rhee was an anti-communist leading the country through the Korean War.
 He strongly opposed the Soviet Union and the US to establish trustee for Korea.
 He spent almost a decade in the US before returning to South Korea to lead it to independence.
 Upon taking office as president, Rhee curtailed political dissent with several leftists arrested and some killed.
 His tenure was affected by the Cold War tension on the Korean Peninsula.
 Rhee’s leadership was also characterized by corruption and political repression.
 He resigned in 1960 and went into exile in Honolulu where he died of stroke on July 19, 1965.